-It must be noted that this assessment is based on one-off grab sampling of water quality on two separate occasions in September and October 2016 to capture winter and spring flow, from 26 selected sites within the Brockman River catchment (shown in Figure 5).Consequently, the results represent the condition of the water in the catchment at the time of sampling only.
-All 26 sites were tested for physical parameters (pH, conductivity, temperature and total suspended solids) and nutrients Brockman River Catchment Water Quality Monitoring Snapshot September & October 2016 including total nitrogen, soluble organic nitrogen, nitrogen as ammonia, total oxidised nitrogen, total phosphorous and soluble reactive phosphorous.
-Seven out of the twenty-six sampling sites were strategically identified for the testing of heavy metals and water hardness.
+It must be noted that this assessment is based on one-off grab sampling of water quality on two separate occasions in August and September 2017 to capture winter and spring flow, from 26 selected sites within the Brockman River catchment (shown in Figure 5).Consequently, the results represent the condition of the water in the catchment at the time of sampling only.
+All 26 sites were tested for physical parameters (pH, conductivity, temperature and total suspended solids) and nutrients including total nitrogen, soluble organic nitrogen, nitrogen as ammonia, total oxidised nitrogen, total phosphorus and soluble reactive phosphorus.
+Nine out of the twentysix sampling sites were strategically identified for the testing of heavy metals and water hardness.